Social Medicine / Natural Apitherapy Research Center

 Royal Jelly - Harvest

-Royal jelly is normally harvested in a beeunfriendly way by stimulating colonies with movable frame hives to produce queen bees.
+Royal jelly is normally harvested in a not cruelty-free way by stimulating colonies with movable frame hives to produce queen bees.
 Royal jelly is collected from each individual queen cell when the queen larvae are about four days old.
 It is collected from queen cells because these are the only cells in which large amounts are deposited; when royal jelly is fed to worker larvae, it is fed directly to them, and they consume it as it is produced, while the cells of queen larvae are "stocked" with royal jelly much faster than the larvae can consume it.
 Therefore, only in queen cells is the harvest of royal jelly practical.

 A "well-managed" hive of a beekeeper who doesn't care about cruelty to animals, is able to produce during a season of 5–6 months approximately 500 g of royal jelly.
 Since the product is perishable, producers must have immediate access to proper cold storage (e.g., a household refrigerator or freezer) in which the royal jelly is stored until it is sold or conveyed to a collection centre.
 More on harvest without cruelty to animals...